dotnet/runtime/docs/workflow/building/libraries/webassembly-instructions.md

 ### Note: do not mix runtime and library configurations

 At this time, it is not possible to specify different configurations for the runtime and libraries.
 That is mixing a Release `-runtimeConfiguration` with a Debug `-libraryConfiguration` (or `-configuration`), or vice versa will not work.
+The same applies to single and multithreaded configurations.

 Please only use the `-configuration` option with `Debug` or `Release`, and do not specify a `-runtimeConfiguration` and `-libraryConfiguration`.